OctopusDeploy/blog/blog/2021-04/iac-azure-octopus-pulumi-part-2/index.md

 1. From your project select **Process** and click **ADD STEP**.
 1. Select **Package** and then select **Deploy a Package**.
-1. Click **CONFIGURE FEATURES**, select **Custom Installation Directory**.
+1. Click **CONFIGURE FEATURES**, and select **Custom Installation Directory**.
 1. Uncheck **.NET Configuration Variables** and **.NET Configuration Transforms** and click **OK**.
 1. Specify the name, target roles, and package details.
-Ensure that the package details are pointing to the GitHub feed and the repo where you stored the Pulumi Azure project.
+Ensure the package details are pointing to the GitHub feed and the repo where you stored the Pulumi Azure project.
 1. For the custom installation directory, choose where the Pulumi Azure code will reside.
 This is also where the Pulumi step will look to create the Azure resource group.
 1. Save the step.